davereed49/davereed49/README.md

 //                           DISCRIPTION OF LED /MONITOR BOARD                           12-30-22

 Hi.
 I'm new to coding.
 All I know is what I've learned on Paul Mcquarters web sight on Arduino.
 I have a project in mind and brought a few Arduino Unos and a few other components toward learning about how I would go about this project.
 This is a description of the project.
-First I should explain that I am into day trading.
-I'm using 3 monitors. one has my brokerage account where I place the entries and the other two are full of streaming charts.
-One has a list of 27 stocks listed down the edge of the screen that some may change from day to day.
-Before the session opens I run through the stocks to see which ones look like they're setting up for a play.
-Some are not in a good range to play profitably at the moment and are disqualified while others are in different stages; maybe an hour away from a good entry point, etc.
-What I would like to have is a narrow board mounted along side the monitor with corresponding numbers and a GBR LED, next to each listed stock.
-Then I could put a qualifying sign telling me which ones to go back to throughout the session to check up on.
-Once you get tied up trading one or two you get bogged down in going back through the list to see which ones are setting up for the next play.
-I could use a switch of some kind next to each LED but I wouldn't want to do all the wiring, the expense of the switches and I really don't have the room; the ljsted stocks being 9.3 mm apart means the LEDs are 9.3 mm apart.
-Ultimately I would like to have a GUI that I could minimize and maximize to click green, blue, red or off next to each number, to address the corresponding LED.
-But for now I would settle for a 4 X 4 keypad, the LED board, and an Arduino Uno.
-By the way, I'm handy and all so the board and hardware are no problem for me.
-And I'm getting together all of the components.
-In fact I think I have them all except the board itself which I'll probably have laser cut somewhere here in Phoenix.
-Also in my learning journey I've decided to go with GBR neo pixels over LEDs so I won't  have to use shift registers.
-So, in a nutshell, I need to make a program that will use a 4 x 4 keypad to turn on a green-blue-red or off, neo pixel next to each of 27 stocks and also turn the whole bunch off when I'm through at the end a the session.
-The keypads are written 1 through 0, A, B, C, D, * and #.
-I would imagine an entry might be: 12A for green or 27C for red, 27D to turn it back off and *# to shut then all off or something like that.
+I have a list of 27 projects that I want to prioritize and occasionally reprioritize.
+I want to list them down the edge of my monitor screen and build a board of corresponding RGB neo pixels that I can affix to the edge of my monitor.
+I want to address the 27 neo pixels by a 4 X 4 keypad.
+The keypad comes labeled 1 through 9, A, B, C, D, *and #.
+So I would imagine an entry might be 4B for green, 27C for blue, 27D to turn it back off and say *# to turn all the lights off.
-So if you're into taking on that little challenge please get back with me.
-Thanks

-So far I've been able to put together this much code.
-I can enter a key and get a pixel to turn on the right color.
-I can't trun it off and I can't get it to recognize two and three key comands.
+I can put all of the hardware together; the Arduion Uno, the keypad and the board of neo pixels, etc. I’ve made a prototype so I can run the program now.
+I hope that an Arduino Uno will have the capacity to handle the software.
+Like I said, I’m new to programing and have pieced together a little code.
+I can get a pixel to turn on; 1 through 9 but can’t go any higher, can’t turn them back off and probably a few other things we’ll consider.
+So I’m looking for a collaborator to help me get the coding together.
+I’ve installed live share and have a mic set up.
+I’m also on GIT HUB so if you think you would be into it please leave me a link to reach you.
+You can check out what I have so far.
+Thanks    Dave

 #include <Keypad.h>
 #include <FastLED.h>